agentos-project/agentos/documentation/includes/developing.rst

 #.
 Wait till the PR gets LGTMs from all other committers, then merge it.

 #.
-Create a follow-on PR against ``website`` branch to update the docs (see
+Build and publish the docs for the new version, which involves creating a
-   `Building Docs & agentos.org`_), which at very least need to reflect the version number of the release.
+   pull request against ``website`` branch.
+This is required for all releases, even if the docs have not changed, since the docs are versioned.
+When you run the ``build_docs.py`` script, you will use the ``--release`` flag (see `Building Docs`_ & `Publishing Docs to agentos.org`_ for more details).

 #.
 Create another follow-on PR that bumps version number to be ``X.Y.Z-alpha``
    which reflects that work going forward will be part of the next release